Bill

 Bill Summary

-Elections; absentee and provisional ballots, cure process.
+Elections; absentee and provisional ballots; cure process.
 Requires that, if the electoral board determines that any person having submitted a provisional vote was not entitled to vote as a result of a material error or omission on the provisional ballot form, the registrar is required to promptly notify the voter by telephone or email of the error or omission and to provide information to the voter on how to correct the issue so his ballot may be counted.
 The voter is entitled to make such necessary corrections before noon on the Monday after the election.
 The bill moves the deadline for curing errors or omissions in absentee ballot applications from noon on the third day after the election to noon on the Monday after the election.
-The bill also requries the Department of elections to issue guidance to local election officials on the uniform processing and counting of provisional ballots, including any provisional ballot cast by a person submitting a registration application on the same day as the election.
+The bill also requries the Department of Elections to issue guidance to local election officials on the uniform processing and counting of provisional ballots, including any provisional ballot cast by a person submitting a registration application on the same day as the election.
+This bill has a delayed effective date of September 1, 2026.

 AI Summary

-This bill modifies the process for voters to correct errors on their absentee and provisional ballots to ensure their votes are counted.
-Specifically, it requires election officials to promptly notify voters if there's a material error or omission on their provisional ballot form, providing them with instructions on how to fix it, and allows voters until noon on the Monday after the election to make these corrections.
-Additionally, the bill extends the deadline for voters to correct errors or omissions on their absentee ballot applications from three days after the election to noon on the Monday after the election.
-The bill also mandates that the Department of Elections provide guidance to local officials on uniformly processing and counting provisional ballots, including those cast by voters who registered on election day, ensuring all provisional ballots are treated the same for review and adjudication.
+This bill, with a delayed effective date of September 1, 2026, aims to improve the process for voters to correct errors on their absentee and provisional ballots.
+Specifically, it requires election officials to promptly notify voters by phone or email if there's a material error or omission on their provisional ballot form, providing them with instructions on how to fix it so their vote can be counted, and extending the deadline for these corrections to noon on the Monday after the election.
+Similarly, the bill moves the deadline for voters to correct errors or omissions on their absentee ballot applications from three days after the election to noon on the Monday after the election.
+Additionally, the Department of Elections will issue guidance to local election officials to ensure consistent processing and counting of provisional ballots, including those cast by individuals who registered to vote on the same day as the election.

 Committee Categories